Neurons Speak in Ranges: Breaking Free from Discrete Neuronal Attribution: Neuronal Activation Patterns

-\textbf{Qualitative Evaluation.} To visually demonstrate that neuron activations for a concept $c$ follows a Gaussian-like distribution, we extract model representations as described in Section~\ref{sec:activation_analysis}.
-Using saliency ranking $r_c$ for a single concept class, we examine neurons from different ranking positions in the GPT-2 model on the AG-News dataset: two top-ranked neurons ($r_c \leq 2$), two middle-ranked neurons ($r_c \approx d/2$), and two bottom-ranked neurons ($r_c \geq d-1$).
-In Figures~\ref{fig:multi_neuron_hist} and \ref{fig:overlapping_neuron}, we use Kernel Density Estimation (KDE) to visualize these distributions.
-Figure~\ref{fig:multi_neuron_hist} reveals that while the activations are Gaussian-like for different concepts, salient neurons demonstrate distinct activation patterns with limited overlap, middle-ranked neurons show a higher degree of overlap than the top ones, whereas non-salient neurons (bottom two) exhibit the highest overlap in their activation distributions.
+To visually demonstrate that neuron activations for a concept $c$ follow a Gaussian-like distribution, we extract model activations as described in \S~\ref{prelim}.
+Using saliency ranking $r_c$ for the dataset, we examine neurons from different ranking positions in the Llama model on the AG-News dataset.
+In Figures~\ref{fig:overlapping_neurons_llama}, we visualize these distributions using Kernel Density Estimation (KDE).

-Additionally in Figure~\ref{fig:overlapping_neuron}, we identify and visualize two distinct types of polysemantic neurons that appear in the salient sets across all classes, when 5\% salient set was selected, in the dataset.
-The first type, exemplified by neuron 480, maintains partially separable activation patterns despite being polysemantic, suggesting some degree of class-specific behavior.
-In contrast, the second type, represented by neuron 675, exhibits completely overlapping activation patterns across all classes, making it hard to disentangle.
-To further investigate this phenomenon, Figure~\ref{fig:common_neurons_box_plot} presents a broader analysis of neurons from the polysemantic subset, identified using a 5\% saliency threshold(top 5\% salient neurons selected for a concept).
-By examining these neurons' behavior across four randomly selected classes (out of 14 total classes), we observe that most polysemantic neurons exhibit a high degree of separability, for some classes, while they respond to multiple classes, they tend to operate in partially separable activation ranges, supporting the possibility of meaningful disentanglement.
+It reveals that the activations are Gaussian-like for different concepts, where salient neurons demonstrate distinct activation patterns with limited overlap, middle-ranked neurons show a higher degree of overlap than the top ones, whereas non-salient neurons (bottom two) exhibit the highest overlap in activation distributions.
+Additional analysis for different types of polysemantic neurons for the GPT-2 model is provided in Appendix~\ref{sec:gpt_results}.
+For example, figure~\ref{fig:overlapping_neuron} in Appendix~\ref{sec:gpt_results} visualizes two distinct types of polysemantic neurons.
+One maintains partially separable activation patterns despite being polysemantic; the other exhibits completely overlapping activations.
+Figure~\ref{fig:common_neurons_box_plot_gpt} in Appendix~\ref{sec:gpt_results}, we present a broader analysis of 7 neurons from the polysemantic subset for 14 total classes.
+We observe that most polysemantic neurons exhibit limited overlap between concepts at the distributional level with distinct means.